VCCRI/Spliceogen/README.md

 For BED inputs, replace the -inputVCF flag with -inputBED.
 See toy.bed for an example input format.

 ### Including Branchpointer:
-To include Branchpointer predictions, include the branchpointer flag and specify the genome build-branchpointer
+To include Branchpointer predictions, include the branchpointer flag and specify the genome build:

 ```
 > -branchpointer hgXX